swleece/zettelkasten/General/Jane.md

 	- how to model context and use State objects smartly
 	- how much guardrails, how much freedom

+- Langgraph Agent Swarm
+	- essentially uses Command between agent calls to keep
+	- potentially use to implement a validator agent
+	- potentially use a separate validator agent in a lambda
+		- each subagent and the top agent have a `validator_params` state variable
+		- at each agent handoff, send the validator params to the validator agent in a separate lambda (to avoid increasing latency)
+		- alternatively, wait for the validator output at each handoff and kick it back if the validator decides it was wrong
+			- is this just overcomplicating? what benefit do you have of using a validator agent rather than building this into each graph
+			- params: messages, input (prompt, available tools), output (tool, tool params),  evaluator_prompt_1, evaluator_prompt_2...
+		-

 ### Goals Manager

 - Goals CRUD